Nepali for Researchers

 Scope and syllabus

-The course will consist of the following:
+The module will consist of the following:

 - Lectures (1 hpw): these will introduce students to particular genres of Nepali textual production and involve reading samplings of Nepali literature in English translation.
 They will be shared with students on the undergraduate course ‘Nepali Language 3’.